|

 is no contrasting point of view with which one can glean an intended meaning nor

 a deeper understanding.
-Edward

 Plotkin |